May 25, 2016

 I-O psychology is the study of human behavior in work settings.
 It's similar to other subfields of psychology in that it has an academic/research perspective and an applied/practice perspective.
 Some who work in the industrial-organizational psychology field prefer to focus on conducting research to better understand work behavior.
 Others prefer hands-on opportunities, such as helping companies select and train employees; helping organizations to change and innovate their policies; and helping businesses design and launch programs to enhance workplace performance.
 These hands-on opportunities are also informed by research, so it is important for those who work in I-O psychology to be well versed in the literature in order to provide evidence-informed recommendations.

-Southern New Hampshire University (SNHU) offers a Master of Science in Psychology with a concentration in Industrial-Organizational Psychology (IOP).
+Southern New Hampshire University (SNHU) offers a Master's in Industrial-Organizational Psychology (IOP).

 Those who pursue the online industrial-organizational psychology (IOP) concentration come to SNHU with varied professional and academic backgrounds.
 You may already have an undergraduate degree in psychology, business, human services, criminal justice or education.
 If you currently have a human resources-related job, the IOP concentration can help you obtain knowledge and skills in analyzing IOP research and applying the research and theories to your current work.